dlkakbs/biomed-research/README.md

 ## Execution Proof

-This workflow was exercised as a real paid batch, not only as a mocked UI demo.
+This workflow was exercised as a real paid batch.

 In one proof batch: